Arushi-isha/Home-Automation-System/README.md

 # Features
 - Control appliances (like fans/lights) using virtual buttons (V1).

--Automatic LED light control based on analog sensor input (e.g., light or gas sensor).
+- Automatic LED light control based on analog sensor input (e.g., light or gas sensor).

 - Wireless interaction with the system via the mobile app.